What is East River Legal Services?

 A: Yes.
 Former members of our armed forces may qualify for assistance through the ERLS Veterans Assistance Program.
 Normal income and asset guidelines are waived for Veterans in our service area meeting ERLS’ other eligibility criteria.

-A: No. All those seeking services must call our Intake Hotline for a complete eligibility screening.
-On the Hotline, cases are evaluated and initial legal advice is given to eligible callers.
+No. All those seeking services must complete an application online at https://www.sdlawhelp.org/apply for a complete eligibility screening.
+Once an application is completed, cases are evaluated and initial legal advice is given to eligible callers.
 After your initial screening, program attorneys will decide whether the case should be scheduled for an appointment for possible further services or referred to another agency.